SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

      * For the input plugins section:
         * `servers` - The URL to the Redis server.
 This can be a comma-separated list to connect to multiple Redis servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on additional parameters for configuring the Redis input plugin for Telegraf.
      * For tags section (`[inputs.redis.tags]`):
-        * `environment` - This is the deployment environment where the Redis cluster identified by the value of **servers** resides.
+        * `environment`.
+This is the deployment environment where the Redis cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `db_cluster` - Enter a name to identify this Redis cluster.
+        * `db_cluster`.
+Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
         * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
         * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note